MiguelPereira-K4rma/MiguelPereira-K4rma/README.md

+#Hello World!
 # Welcome to K4rma's GitHub Profile! 👋

 Hi there!
-I'm Miguel Pereira, and I'm passionate about [your main interests or areas of expertise].
+My name is Miguel Pereira, i am a computer Science Student at UBI (Universidade da Beira Interior) in Covilhã.
 This is my GitHub playground where I share my projects, experiments, and contributions to the open-source community.

 ## About Me